dekennedy/COVID-Portfolio-Project/README.md

 ## Description
 Explore the global data on confirmed COVID-19 deaths using SQL, Python, and Tableau.

-In this project I work through a
+In this project I work through a COVID-19 data set avaiable from "Our World in Data"

 #### Technologies